 Cooper River’s safety efforts have earned it the South Carolina Chamber of Commerce Workplace Safety Award five years in a row.

-Cooper River’s production facilities are surrounded by dense forests and wetlands featuring a rich ecosystem of plants and animals indigenous to the Lowcountry.
-The area serves as a vast outdoor classroom and nature preserve for local schools and community organizations, such as search-and-rescue dog training teams and veterans groups.
+Located on the outskirts of Charleston, South Carolina, Cooper River’s production facilities are surrounded by dense forests and wetlands featuring a rich ecosystem of plants and animals indigenous to the Lowcountry.
+The area serves as a vast outdoor classroom and nature preserve for local schools and community organizations, such as search-and-rescue dog training teams and veterans’ groups.

-Cooper River has received recognition for its environmental programs from the Wildlife Habitat Council, the National Land Conservation Conference and other nature groups.
+Cooper River has been recognized for its environmental programs by the Wildlife Habitat Council, the National Land Conservation Conference and other nature groups.